 Fill oil reservoir, oil piping, and pre-lubricator systems as recommended by the manufacturer, with Type C preservative.
-NOTE Where compressors require field assembly, consideration should be given to bringing in the factory representative to confirm inspection, preservation, and assembly procedures.
+Where compressors require field assembly, consideration should be given to bringing in the factory representative to confirm inspection, preservation, and assembly procedures.